QDZantoine/QDZantoine/README.md

 ###

-<p align="left">I'm  Antoine Quendez from La Rochelle , France<br><br>- 🔭 I’m working as Web Developper<br>- 📚 I'm currently learning new languages .<br>- ⚡ In my free time I like to cook , go out and dine, listen some music and relax, share moments with the people i care about.</p>
+<p align="left">I'm  Antoine Quendez from Montpellier , France<br><br>- 🔭 I’m working as Web Developper<br>- 📚 I'm currently learning new languages .<br>- ⚡ In my free time I like to cook , go out and dine, listen some music and relax, share moments with the people i care about.</p>

 ###